-1) Development Option A: All Residential: Development will be guided by the regulatory plan and related residential regulations contained in

-- Section 4, Residential Master Plan.
-The land use plan for this option is located in Section 2. - 2) Development Option B: Commercial/Residential: The regulatory plan for Development Option B: Commercial/Residential and regulations of commercial building types are contained in Section 3, Commercial Master Plan.
-Regulations for residential building types used in Development Option B are contained in Section 4, Residential Master Plan.
+- 1) Development Option A: All Residential: Development will be guided by the residential regulations contained on page page 4.32.
+The land use plan for this option is located in Section 2. - 2) Development Option B: All Commercial: The regulations of commercial building types are contained in Section 3.
 The land use plan for this option is located in Section 2.